KustoszApp/docs/source/configuration/installer.md

 ## `system_user_shell`

 Shell of system user that will run Kustosz.
-Is set automatically when creating user.
+Shell is set automatically when creating user.
 Should be POSIX-compliant (i.e. **not** [fish](https://fishshell.com/)).
 There's little reason to log in as Kustosz user, apart from occasional maintenance task.

 ## `run_system_requirements_root`